-Further, they were prepared in accordance with the regulatory framework for financial information applicable to the Company as established in the Rules for Preparation of Annual Financial Statements approved in Spain by Royal Decree 1514/2007 ("Spanish GAAP"), of November 16, as amended several times, most recently by means of Royal Decree 1/2021, of January 12, and taking into account all the mandatory accounting principles and standards as well as measurement criteria, together with the Spanish Commercial Code, the Spanish Corporate Enterprises Act, and remaining applicable mercantile legislation.
+Further, they were prepared in accordance with the regulatory framework for financial information applicable to the Company as established in the Rules for Preparation of Annual Financial Statements approved in Spain by Royal Decree 1514/2007 ("Spanish GAAP"), of November 16, as amended several times, most recently by means of Law 7/2024, of December 20, and taking into account all the mandatory accounting principles and standards as well as measurement criteria, together with the Spanish Commercial Code, the Spanish Corporate Enterprises Act, and remaining applicable mercantile legislation.

-The accompanying financial statements corresponding to FY 2023 of Sonnedix España Finance 2, S.A. were prepared by its sole director and will be submitted to the sole shareholder of the Company for approval.
-The sole director expects them to be approved without any modifications.
+The accompanying financial statements corresponding to 2024 were prepared by the Company's sole director and will be submitted to the sole shareholder of the Company for approval.
+They are expected to be approved without any modifications.

-On June 30, 2023, the sole shareholder of Sonnedix España Finance 2, S.A. approved the financial statements for 2022, as well as the corporate management policy carried out by the sole director of the Company during said year.
+On June 26, 2024, the sole shareholder of the Company approved the financial statements for 2023, as well as the corporate management policy carried out by the sole director of the Company during said year.